I created this collection for anyone who has studied with me or is curious about my teaching style and is eager to practice with me.

 This is not another monthly membership.
-You only pay once to join and the program will be active for 1 year (until May 1, 2022), at which point I will retire my contributions (you will continue to have access to the content, however).
-As a minimum contribution, you can expect about 3 x Pop-Up Live Zoom classes, 5 x Standalone Classes, and 2 x 4-Class Series throughout the year.
-Other content will be added according to the momentum of the community as a whole.
-If the product is successful for all, I will consider creating Volume 2 in the following year.
+You only pay once to join I actively contributed content to the program for 1 year (until May 1, 2022), at which point my contributions retired (you will continue to have access to the content, however).
+In total, the program includes 4 x Recorded Livestream Zoom classes, 5 x Standalone Classes, 2 x 4-Class Series, 9 x Skill/Focus Short lessons, and 8 x Lecture segments.
+That’s 33 videos in all with no recurring charges!
+Each full-length class includes a downloadable/printable pdf of the sequence you can take notes and make it your own.
 Thanks for being a part of this incredible community!

 Members of the Practice Collection will enjoy:

 Additionally, complete classes include a downloadable pdf of the sequence for you to take notes on and fill out according to your unique teaching style.

 Engage with Jules and Our Community